WasabiRaptor/Starbecue/features.md

 On the misc tab, NPCs and Players can be configured to have each piece of clothing be auto hidden upon reaching a certain level of Lust, this is simply cosmetic in nature.
 Players by default will never strip.
 NPCs by default strip everything aside from their hat at 50% lust.

 ## Compatible Species
-Species which are supported are listed down below, unsupported races will still be able to use the controllers for the default available actions, but will not have any special animations when perfomring most of them.
+Species which are supported are listed down below, unsupported races will still be able to use the controllers for the default available actions, but will not have any special animations when performing most of them.

 Most species will only need a simple patch to be made compatible, as well as added to the valid tenant list, a template can be found [here](https://github.com/WasabiRaptor/SBQ-Race-Compatibility-Tempate)